 A nomination form should be completed, the style of which is defined in Appendix E Nomination form.
-Nomination forms require to be submitted to the contact for that Community Council, identified on the Midlothian Council website, no later than 5pm.
+Nomination forms require to be submitted by post, email or online to the contact for that Community Council, identified on the Midlothian Council website, no later than 5pm.
 7 days prior to the date of the election.
-No nomination forms submitted after that date will be accepted.
+Nomination forms submitted after that date will not be accepted.